brwarner/uwgdc/content/pages/constitution.md

 Only voting members may cast votes for President.

-The President with the most votes is elected into office.
+The nominee with the most votes is elected into office as the President.

 Notice for an election must be given at least two weeks before it is held.
-Nominations can occur up to and dring the meeting in which the election is held.
+Nominations can occur up to and during the meeting in which the election is held.

 # Vote of No Confidence